Mnoble-19/Mnoble-19/README.md

 ### Hi there, I'm Noble Mutabazi🤓
- 🔭 Bachelor's of computer science granduand...
+ 🔭 Bachelor's of computer science granduand looking to grow as an MLOps Engineer

- Highly motivated, open to learning and new challenges
+ Highly motivated, open to learning

  Current tools:
  - Python
  - Pandas
  - Apache airflow
  - Kubernetes